LoganRan625/add_bash_template/README.md

 create a file, name, give permissions and add header (name, date, type, time, copyright, ...) mksh will execute add_bash_templates so you can add the templates you wish to use.

-# add_bash_template
-choose templates of functions, variables, loops, from a bash_templates file to add to your file_name.sh

   EXAMPLE FILE:

     #!/usr/bin/env bash